Liam-DeVoe/liam-devoe/README.md

 Other things I'm proud of:

 - [Making Hypothesis thread-safe](https://hypothesis.works/articles/thread-safe/)

+I don't use social media.
+Feel free to email me at `orionldevoe@gmail.com`.

 [^1]: Hypothesis also happens to be the most popular property-based testing library of any language, period.